-Fitting our ERGM to both misinformation submission conversational dyads and authentic news conversational dyads, we again see for both misinformation interactions and authentic news interactions that account age and account admin/moderator status, have little to no significant effect on the interactions in both cases.
-Indeed for misinformation interactions, we see that as accounts get \emph{older} relative to when they post the more likely they are to engage in toxic interactions.
-From Table~\ref{tbl:ergm}, for authentic news interactions, we further observe (1) that the more toxic a user, the more likely they are to engage in toxic interactions, (2) that users are more likely to respond in a toxic manner to users who engage with them in a toxic manner (reciprocity), (3) that users who are \textit{more} politically similar to each other are more likely to be toxic to each other (\textit{i.e.} there are more interactions amongst users who are politically similar than different), and finally (4) that more polarized and ideological a user is (on either side of the political spectrum) the more likely they are to engage in toxic behavior.
-These results largely concur with our previous discussions.
-Directly comparing misinformation interactions, we see mostly similar behavior, with toxic conversations being more likely to occur among toxic users and with users more likely to respond in a toxic manner to others who send them a toxic comment first.
-However, most importantly, we find here, while most toxic interactions do still occur among users that are politically similar to each other, compared to authentic news interactions, users under misinformation submissions are \emph{more} likely to send toxic comments to users of different political ideologies than users under mainstream submissions (-0.893 vs -1.278).
+\textbf{Results.} We find that account age, partisanship, and the politicanlness of a given user do not have significant effects on the likelihood of toxic interactions (removed from fit after minimizing the AIC).
+This indicates that just because a user is highly partisan or political it does not necessarily mean that they are likely to engage in toxicity.
+For all domain interactions, as seen in Table~\ref{tbl:ergm}, we find that (1) that the more toxic a user, the more likely they are to engage in toxic interactions, and (2) that users are more likely to respond in a toxic manner to users who engage with them in a toxic manner (reciprocity).
+Indeed we find that in unreliable website submissions, users are more likely to reply in a toxic manner to another user if that user has already corresponded with them in a toxic manner ($\beta=4.79$ vs. $\beta= 3.97$).
+However, most importantly, we find that while most toxic interactions occur among users that are politically similar to each other, compared to reliable domain interactions, users discussing unreliable website submissions are \emph{more} likely to send toxic comments to users of different political ideologies than users under mainstream submissions ($\beta=-0.20$ vs. $\beta= -0.29$).

-We thus have seen that not only do misinformation submissions have more insular conversations, with 85.3\% of conversational dyads between users of the same political orientation (compared to 81.3\% of conversations under all Reddit submissions) but also that users become more hostile to users of the opposing political orientation compared with users who post under authentic news submissions.